mikeoc61/currency_monitor/README.md

 I've implemented both command line and AWS lambda versions of the program.

 - exchange.py is the command line version which displays updates once per hour to the console (terminal).
-Program also provide a progress bar showing When the next update will occur based on timestamp provided by the service.
+Program also provides a progress bar showing when the next update will occur based on timestamp provided by the service.

 - lambda.py is a simplified version for AWS lambda that runs once and returns results as a formatted Web page.
 Program uses HTML, CSS and Javascript.
-Since there is no persistent data store used, this version can only display the most recent quotes with no knowledge of how prices have changed over the past 24 hours.
+Since there is no persistent data store used, this version can only display the most recent quotes with no knowledge of how prices have changed over time.

-- currency_lambda.py is an updated Lambda version which uses AWS DynamoDB service to hold previous currency quote results and timestamps which are compared with current quotes to determine if the dollar has strengthened or weakened.
+- currency_lambda.py is an AWS Lambda version which uses AWS DynamoDB service to hold previous currency quote results and timestamps which are compared with current quotes to determine if the dollar has strengthened or weakened.
-  If more than 24 hours have elapsed since last database update, the database quote and timestamps are updated with most current info from Currency Layer service.
+  When the function executes, if more than 24 hours have elapsed since last database update, the database quote and timestamps are then updated with most current data from Currency Layer service.
 You can view the latest version by visiting: https://api.mikeoc.me/service/beta/getExchangeRates

 - init_dynamo_table.py is used to initialize the DynamoDB table with Abbreviations,